Hadamard-Type Asymptotics for Products of Best Rational Approximation Errors: Introduction

 We show that this product has exponential rate equal to the reciprocal of the product \(R_0R_1\cdots R_m\).

 For the closed unit disc \(E=\overline{\D}\), this result may be viewed as a direct analogue of Hadamard's classical theorem on Hankel determinants formed from Taylor coefficients \cite{Ha}; see also \cite{Di}.
 We then extend the disc results to continua with connected complement and Jordan boundary through the exterior conformal map; the analytic-boundary case appears as an intermediate step in the argument.
+In the final approximation step of this extension, we follow Saff's approach from the proof of his original theorem.